 By advertising your participation in Operation I.D. in this way, you are announcing that your valuable property has been marked and will be difficult for a burglar to resell.
 Often the presence of the sticker alone is enough to deter a burglar.
 Do not, however, display an Operation I.D. sticker without first engraving your property.
 Burglary is a frequently committed crime in the United States.
 By participating in Operation I.D. you are taking one important step to protect your possessions from burglary and theft.
 There are many other crime prevention anti-burglary precautions that you can take to protect your home, property, business, and family.

 Keep a log of the item, make, model, color, serial number, and caliber (for guns).
 All items should be photographed, and the receipt filed with your log.
 Attach photographs and appraisals for all items unable to be engraved (i.e., jewelry).
 Engravers are available to our residents at no cost.
-For more information please call the Community Relations Bureau at (626) 307-1215.
+For more information please call the Community Services Bureau at (626) 307-1215.